-Ahead, Mark and some of those directors break down how they built each episode that’s aired so far.
-Room 104, which has been renewed for a second season, airs Fridays at 11:30 p.m.
-ET on HBO.
+Ahead, Mark and some of those directors and writers break down how they built the episodes that make up season 1.
+All 12 episodes of Room 104, which has been renewed for a second season, are now available to watch via HBO GO and HBO NOW.

 A babysitter (Melonie Diaz) signs up to watch over a little boy for an evening — and instead gets stuck with much more than she signed up for.
 (Written by Mark Duplass, directed by Sarah Adina Smith)

 SARAH ADINA SMITH: To be able to articulate what drew me to “Ralphie” would take many years of therapy [laughs].
 I think in “Ralphie,” what was kind of the most special for me was the room itself had this force, and the feeling that the episode leaves you with at the end is really like, is Meg crazy?
 Did this thing really happen?
 Was it really Ralphie who was the evil one?
 Is Meg the evil one?
 Or is there something about the room itself that caused this very tragic and uncanny and surreal thing to happen?
 So I love stories that play with reality and that make you question your protagonist’s sanity and get you lost in that surreal web and the possibility of the unknown or the supernatural seeping in.